 Current roles

-I am Associate Professor of Film and Associate Head of School, Partnerships and International, in the School of Communication and Creative Arts, Deakin University.
-I facilitate partnerships between Deakin University and arts institutions/initiatives that align with our own values and aims, both as a creative arts institution, and as a place of inclusive learning that engages students at all levels (and from all backgrounds) in creative research and practice.
+I am Associate Professor of Film and Associate Dean, International and Engagement, in the Faculty of Arts and Education, Deakin University, in Melbourne, Australia.
+I facilitate partnerships between Deakin University and fellow Universities, Colleges and arts institutions/initiatives that align with our own values and aims, both as a education and arts institution, and as a place of inclusive learning that engages students at all levels (and from all backgrounds) in research and creative practice.

-I am also Deputy Director of the Deakin Motion Lab.
-In this capacity I lead an interdisciplinary research and knowledge community focused on digital screen experiences.
+I am also Director of the Deakin Motion Lab.
+In this capacity I lead an award winning interdisciplinary research and knowledge community focused on digital screen experiences.

 Active around the world

-I am an Australian and UK passport holder who was born in Hong Kong and subsequently educated in Australia, Finland, the US and France.
-I have resided (chronologically) in Hong Kong, Melbourne, Espoo, Los Angeles, Bologna, Paris, Manchester and Milan.
+I am an Australian and UK passport holder who was born in Hong Kong and educated in Australia, Finland, the US and France.
 I am fluent in French and Italian and have a working knowledge of Finnish.
-My work has been translated into Chinese, French, and Italian
+My work has been translated into Chinese, French, and Italian.

 Current projects